Deployia/deployio/client/ENV-CONFIG.md

 For production deployment:

-1. Environment variables are set in the `.env.production` file
+1. Environment variables are set as build arguments in `docker-compose.yml`
 2. The Docker build uses these variables to create a production build
 3. When deployed with Traefik, all service paths are properly routed:
    - `/api/v1/*` routes to the backend Express service
    - `/service/v1/*` routes to the FastAPI service

+## Default Values

+The application includes sensible defaults in `vite.config.js`:

+- For development: Local server URLs (http://localhost:...)
+- For production: Relative paths (/api/v1, /service/v1)

+These defaults are used when environment variables are not explicitly provided.

 ## Debugging